320th Air Expeditionary Wing: 320th Air Expeditionary Group (Air Combat Command)

 In 1998, the 320th was reactivated as the 320th Air Expeditionary Group (320 AEG) at Eskan Village, Riyadh, Kingdom of Saudi Arabia.
-As an element of U.S. Central Command Air Forces (USCENTAF) / 9th Air Force (9 AF), the 320 AEG was a ground-based non-flying organization, with the 320 AEG replacing the earlier 4409th Air Base Group (Provisional) at Eskan that had been in existence since Operations DESERT SHIELD and DESERT STORM in 1990–91.
+As an element of U.S. Central Command Air Forces (USCENTAF) / 9th Air Force (9 AF), the 320 AEG was a ground-based non-flying organization, replacing the earlier 4409th Air Base Group (Provisional).
+The 4409th Operational Support Wing (Provisional) had originally been established after the Iraqi invasion of Kuwait in 1990.

-The primary mission of the 320 AEG at Eskan was to provide liaison with Saudi Arabian Ministry of Defense and Aviation (MODA) for Eskan Village and to provide host base support to the combatant staff of Joint Task Force Southwest Asia (JTF-SWA) and the 9th Air and Space Expeditionary Task Force (9 ASETF), including its associated Coalition Air Operations Center (CAOC), conducting Operation Southern Watch, which provided principal senior command and control of all U.S. and Coalition combat flying units enforcing the "No Fly Zone" over Southern Iraq prior to execution of Operation IRAQI FREEDOM in 2003.
-The 320 AEG also supported United States Military Training Mission (USMTM) Saudi Arabia, the U.S. Office of Program Management – Saudi Arabian National Guard (OPM-SANG), as well as the Royal Air Force and French Air Force headquarters elements also located at Eskan Village.
+The primary mission of the 320 AEG at Eskan was to provide liaison with Saudi Arabian Ministry of Defense and Aviation (MODA) for Eskan Village and to provide host base support to the combatant staff of Joint Task Force Southwest Asia (JTF-SWA) and the 9th Air and Space Expeditionary Task Force (9 ASETF), including its associated Coalition Air Operations Center (CAOC).
+The CAOC conducted Operation Southern Watch, which provided command and control of all U.S. and Coalition combat flying units enforcing the "No Fly Zone" over Southern Iraq prior to Operation Iraqi Freedom in 2003.
+The 320 AEG also supported the United States Military Training Mission - Saudi Arabia, the U.S. Office of the Program Manager, Saudi Arabian National Guard Modernization Program (OPM-SANG), as well as the Royal Air Force and French Air Force headquarters elements also located at Eskan Village.

+Colonel George L. Bondar was commander, 320th Expeditionary Medical Group, 320th Air Expeditionary Wing, at Seeb North Air Base, in Oman, from May 2003 - June 2003.
+Seeb is what is now Muscat International Airport.

+"The 320th AEW moved American military power closer to ..Afghanistan and Iraq by transporting eight divisions [sic - roughly eight divisions worth of troops at 10,000 personnel a division - around 80,000 troops] hauling some 47,000 tons of cargo, flying 17,000 sorties and logging 40,000 flying hours all while simultaneously supporting operations in 12 countries."

 In 2005 the 320th Air Expeditionary Group was replaced by the 64th Air Expeditionary Group, a component of the 379th Air Expeditionary Wing.